fflorens/portofolio42/corewar/Readme.md

 Also available in [French](Readme.fr.md)

-## Note: 125/100
+## Grade: 125/100

 ## Description

-This project goal is to create a virtual arena, where programs written in a simplistic language will battle each other.
-You will approach the design of a VM (with instruction she can handle, the register, etc), and the issues related to compiling an assembly language in bytecode.
-With, as a bonus, the pleasure of seeing your champions compete in your arena !
+Create a virtual arena where programs written in a simple language fight one another.
+Explore the design of a VM (with the relevant instructions, records, etc.) and challenges related to compiling an assembly language in byte-code.
+As a bonus, you'll be able to enjoy programming your heroes to win the arena battles.
+Let the building begin and let the best hero win!

 ## Objectives
 ⋅⋅*Compilation
-⋅⋅*Simplistic Virtual Machine
+⋅⋅*Simple virtual machine
-⋅⋅*Simplistic Assembly-like language
+⋅⋅*Simple assembly language
-⋅⋅*Visual reprensentation
+⋅⋅*Visual render
 ## Skills
 ⋅⋅*Group & interpersonal
 ⋅⋅*Algorithms & AI